Updated: Apr 29

 OPENING A BANK ACCOUNT

-A bank account is opened by the company’s director, so no presence of any of the shareholders is required.
+A bank account is opened by the company’s director, so no presence of the Foreigner is required.

 A bank account can be opened as soon as the company is registered.

-Even though Foreigner will be a shareholder of the Ukrainian company, he will need a work permit to work for this company anyway, including for being a director of this company.
+Even though the Foreigner will be a shareholder of his own Ukrainian company, he/she will need a work permit to work for this company anyway, including for being a director of this company.